Robert Beheathland: Later life and family

 Robert's brother Anthony died in May 1615.
 Robert and his brother George sued Anthony's widow Ursula for their interests in the estate.
-In 1618 the judge ordered the widow to pay 80 pounds divided among Anthony's relatives.

-By 1620 Robert was in England, petitioning the Royal Council of England for a qualified governor for Virginia.
+In 1618, the judge ordered the widow to pay 80 pounds divided among Anthony's relatives.
+By 1620, Robert was in England, petitioning the Royal Council of England for a qualified governor for Virginia.
 Robert died in 1627.
-His widow Mary married Lieutenant Tomas Flint of Elizabeth City, when her name appeared in court records in regard to land she had inherited.

 Legacy

 Robert Beheathland is significant for being one of the founding figures of Jamestown and contributing to the establishment of the first successful English colony in North America.
 He also is notable for having descendants living today, possibly the only one of the original 1607 colonists with that distinction.
 This makes him a historical link to the founding of America.